 Figure 3.3.3.1

 It is stated that it can produce enough energy to power a small to medium sized home.
-It is designed to work in harsh wind environments.
-Has a patented angle governor to enable quiet operation in high wind speeds and c.
-Can still operate in high wind speeds without dropping in power output.
+It is designed to work in harsh wind environments, has a patented angle governor to enable quiet operation in high wind speeds and can still operate in high wind speeds without dropping in power output.
 Listed cost is 7095.
 Rated capacity is 3 kW.
 Cut in wind speed is 7.7 mph.
 Rotor diameter is 15 ft.
 (4.6 m).
 The wind turbine can be connected either to the grid or for battery charging.
 Voltage Output can be either AC or DC.
 The VDC comes in 24 V, 32 V, and 48 V. The VAC only comes in 240 V. The estimated energy Production is 500 kWh per month at 12.5 mph wind speed.
 The following two figures are of the Xzeres Skystream 442SR wind turbine and some of the previously mentioned specifications in visual form.

 Figure 3.3.4.1